gavindi/network-share-automount/README.md

 ![screenshot](https://github.com/gavindi/network-automount/blob/master/media/NetworkautomountScreenshot.png)

 ## Mount your bookmarked network shares
 This extension will mount your bookmarked network shares and periodically check them should they become unmounted for any reason.
-It has options to control (re)mount frequency.
+It has options to control (re)mount frequency and provides visual status feedback through custom icons.

 I was inspired by [Gigolo](https://docs.xfce.org/apps/gigolo/start) but sometimes crashes and also doesn't display a MessageTray icon under Wayland sessions.
 Also, I thought "why does this need to be an app?".
 So, I vibed with Claude to create this.

+## Features

+- ✅ **Automatic mounting** of bookmarked network shares
+- ✅ **Custom symlink creation** for easy access from your home directory
+- ✅ **Visual status indicators** with custom SVG icons
+- ✅ **Retry mechanism** for failed mounts with configurable attempts
+- ✅ **Per-bookmark configuration** for auto-mount and symlink settings
+- ✅ **Comprehensive notification system** with granular controls
+- ✅ **Real-time file monitoring** for bookmark changes
+- ✅ **Advanced preferences UI** with tabbed organization

 ## Installation from source